 - How NEXT helps restaurants follow rules and regulations

-Who oversees restaurant regulations?
+Who oversees restaurant laws?

 - Occupational Safety and Health Administration (OSHA).
 OSHA, an agency run by the Department of Labor, oversees employees' health and safety regulations.

-Space regulations: zoning and construction requirements
+Space regulations: Restaurant zoning and construction requirements